ibm-cloud-docs/assistant/dialog-overview.md

         For example: `https://www.example.com/assets/common/logo.png`.

-        If you want to display an image title and description above the embedded image in the response, then add them in the fields provided. **Note**: Some integration channels do not display titles or descriptions for images.
+        If you want to display an image title and description above the embedded image in the response, then add them in the fields provided. **Note**: Slack integrations require a title.
+Other integration channels ignore titles or descriptions.
     - **Option**.
 Complete the following steps:

       1. Click **Add option**.